 And so Jesus was born in Bethlehem, the city of his ancestor King David, as foretold by the prophet Micah so many years before.
 “But you, O Bethlehem Ephrathah, who are too little to be among the clans of Judah, from you shall come forth for me one who is to be ruler in Israel …” (Micah 5:2)

 Why was the Son of the Almighty God, the Creator of heaven and earth, born in such poor and humble surroundings?
 This humble birth sends an amazing message to us all.
-The All Powerful God chose to send His Only Son Jesus, our Saviour and King, as one of us, to reveal God’s character and His plan of salvation.
-Jesus told Philip “… he who has seen me has seen the Father …” (John 14:9)
+The All Powerful God chose to give us the gift of His Only Beloved Son Jesus, our Saviour and King, born as one of us, to reveal God’s character and His plan of salvation.
+Jesus told his disciple Philip “… he who has seen me has seen the Father …” (John 14:9)

 The baby born in Bethlehem resisted sin all his life.
 Jesus lived a perfect sinless life He is our Saviour and High Priest who, by his death, is the perfect sacrifice for the sins of all who would try to follow his example.
 The Letter to the Hebrews tells us that “… we do not have a high priest who is unable to sympathise with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.”
 (Hebrews 4:15)

 So, as we look forward to Christmas, we must always remember why Jesus was born and give our grateful thanks to God for His Gift, Jesus the Saviour, who is described by the apostle Paul as “God’s unspeakable gift.”
 (2 Corinthians 2:15)